eurocontrol-asu/node-fdm/docs/howto/configure_params.md

 ```

 Recommendations:
-- Keep paths relative to `lib/python` to avoid surprises when running scripts.
+- Keep paths relative to the repository root to avoid surprises when running scripts.
 - Update `TYPECODES` once in `config.py` instead of editing each script.
 - Ensure the directories exist before running downloads/preprocessing (`mkdir -p ...`).
 - Set `BADA_4_2_DIR` to the directory containing the BADA 4.2 data files if you plan to run `07_bada_prediction.py`.